bjornGummesson/Olivers-and-Idas-Front-End-Journey/README.md

 ### General requirements
 - Make sure to use appropriate headings etc so information is easy to read
 - Every choice needs to be motivated on next meeting, e.g what tags was used, color chosen, if list chosen to be orderd or not
+- Add images with links to sites that make sense for some of the list items
 ### Ida assignment
 Create website with 2 sections.
 - List of 3 resturants we should try, ordered from highest to lowest priority